SalmaBytes/Pokemon-Search-App/README.md

 ## How to Use

 	1. Enter a Pokémon name (e.g., “Pikachu”) or ID (e.g., “25”) in the search bar.
 	2. Click “Search” or press Enter.
 	3. The app will display the Pokémon’s details, including an image, stats, and types.

 # Installation

 	1. Clone this repository:

 git clone https://github.com/SalmaBytes/pokemon-search-app.git

 	2. Open the project folder:

 cd pokemon-search-app

 	3. Open index.html in your browser to view the app locally.

 ## Built With

-	•	HTML
+	- **HTML**
-	•	CSS
+	- **CSS**
-	•	JavaScript
+	- **JavaScript**
-	•	FreeCodeCamp Pokémon API
+	- **FreeCodeCamp Pokémon API**

 ## Contributing